 In the UK, State Street's Global Realty Services manages all services related to the operation and occupation of its offices in London and Edinburgh.
-Essential services (cleaning, maintenance, reception and mailroom services) related to State Street's primary UK offices are outsourced to a single Facilities Management provider under the terms of an MSA containing a specific clause requiring the provider, and any vendor that it uses, to adhere to the Modern Slavery Act and "any other laws, rules or regulations prohibiting human trafficking and/or slavery".
-Our Facilities Management provider maintains its own Modern Slavery Act statement covering its UK business activities.
+Essential services (cleaning, maintenance, reception and mailroom services) relating to State Street's permanent global offices are outsourced to a single Facilities Management provider.
+Under the terms of the agreement with that provider, there is a specific clause requiring the provider (and any vendor that it uses), to adhere to the Modern Slavery

+Act and any other applicable laws, rules or regulations prohibiting human trafficking and/or slavery.

+Our Facilities Management provider also maintains its own Modern Slavery Act statement covering its

+UK business activities.